HMAS Leeuwin (naval base)

 Commissioned in August 1940 as the naval depot for Fremantle, the base was adopted for use as a training facility after World War II, initially for RAN reservists and national servicemen, then as the Junior Recruit Training Establishment (JRTE) from 1960 until 1984.
 There was widespread sexual and physical abuse of trainees at the JRTE, with 10% of reports investigated by the Defence Abuse Response Taskforce relating to incidents at Leeuwin.
 Decommissioned from naval service in 1986, the base was later reopened under the control of the Australian Army as Leeuwin Barracks.
-In 2015, the Australian Government announced that the Leeuwin site will be sold off for residential development.
+In 2015, the Australian Government announced that the Leeuwin site will be sold off for residential development, but in 2021 they suspended the divestment process for Leeuwin Barracks.